freedomofpress/encryption-works/encryption_works.md

 >
 > — John Cook, [talking](http://politburo.gawker.com/introducing-the-gawker-media-securedrop-1688075673) about why Gawker set up a SecureDrop instance.

-Threat modeling is risk assessment — looking at your workflow and assessing areas where you could be targeted, and therefore what you need to protect.
-It involves asking questions about your work and identifying sensitive information and attack vectors.
+Before learning about how to use encrpytion tool, you should familiarize yoursefl with threat modeling, or risk assessment.
+To best understand what tools you need to learn, it's important to look at your workflow and assess areas where you could be targeted, and therefore what you need to protect.
+Threat modeling involves asking questions about your work and identifying sensitive information and attack vectors.

 Stories about the [lengths](http://www.nytimes.com/2013/08/18/magazine/laura-poitras-snowden.html?pagewanted=all&_r=0) Laura Poitras and Glenn Greenwald have to go through to work on the NSA documents might make you think that only national security journalists need to worry about the NSA or encryption.